Sissonville, West Virginia

 Sissonville is a census-designated place (CDP) in Kanawha County, West Virginia, United States, along the Pocatalico River.
-The population was 4,028 at the 2010 census.
+The population was 4,084 at the 2020 census (slightly up from 4,028 at the 2010 census).
 Sissonville is located within 14 miles of Charleston, the state capital.

 History

 Sissonville is located in Kanawha County, West Virginia.
 It was named after an early settler by the name of John Sisson.
 History shows the first known settler north of Fort Lee (now known as Charleston) was a man named Johnson who built a log cabin near the mouth of Tuppers Creek in 1802 and later built a grist mill in the area.
 The community was named for John Sisson, who owned the original townsite.

 The Sissonville area also includes the areas known as Cicerone, Pocatalico, Millertown, and Guthrie.
 There are numerous other smaller communities within these including Kanawha Two Mile, Derrick's Creek, Second Creek, Allen's Fork, and Kelly's Creek.
 The community runs from the city limits of Charleston on the southern end, North to the Jackson County line, East to Roane County, and West to Putnam County.
 The area covered by the Sissonville Volunteer Fire Department is just over 125 square miles.
 The fire department was founded in May 1961.

 The Sissonville community has an extensive history of experiencing problems with flooding.
 The community suffered three National Disaster floods in 1998, 1999, and 2000.
 The flooding in 2000 claimed three lives when a boat belonging to the Charleston Fire Department capsized during a rescue attempt in the 2900 Block of Sissonville Drive.
 The history of flooding in the area was the impetus for the closing of Bonham Elementary School located along Kanawha Two Mile.

 In October 2001, the Katie Sierra free speech case made national news when a Sissonville High School student was reportedly suspended for her activism in opposition to the bombing of Afghanistan.
 She was actually suspended for distributing flyers for a club against school policy without prior authorization.

-On December 11, 2012 at 12:41 p.m. a 26-inch natural gas pipeline belonging to Columbia Gas Transmission exploded near the intersection of Route 21 and Derricks Creek Road.
-The resulting explosion and fire destroyed several homes and a wall of flame destroyed an over 800 foot long section of Interstate 77 just south of the Sissonville Exit, Exit 114.
+On December 11, 2012, at 12:41 p.m. a 26-inch natural gas pipeline belonging to Columbia Gas Transmission exploded near the intersection of Route 21 and Derricks Creek Road.
+The resulting explosion and fire destroyed several homes and a wall of flame destroyed an over 800-foot long section of Interstate 77 just south of the Sissonville Exit, Exit 114.
 Firefighters had to rescue one occupant who had taken shelter behind her home.
 Despite the massive destruction, no serious injuries were reported and there was no loss of life.